ben/ben.github.com/_drafts/pull-request-wip.md

 ### Open a PR ###

 You do a tiny bit of work, and open a PR so (a) everyone knows what you're doing all day, and (b) people who care about this a lot can tell you what you're doing wrong.
-This follows the usual early-PR pattern, except for one detail: every new PR has "[WIP]" in the title.
+This follows the usual early-PR pattern, except for one detail: you add "[WIP]" to the title.
 Here, I'll make this more concrete for you: you've just opened a PR called **"[WIP] Froob the nobbits"**.
 Everyone on your team gets an email, because a new PR was created, but they don't all care to the same degree.